zendframework/zf2-documentation/docs/languages/en/modules/zend.log.writers.rst

 ``Zend\Log\Writer\ChromePHP`` sends log data to the `ChromePHP`_ Chrome extension`.

-To use the ChromePHP writer, you will also need to include the `ChromePHP Library`_ library in you application include path.
+To use the ChromePHP writer, you will also need to include the `ChromePHP Library`_ library in your application include path.
 The easiest way to do this is to include the library in your composer.json file.

 .. code-block:: json